-The first two populations will be addressed by arhalofenate 800 mg in combination with febuxostat, and the third would examine arhalofenate 800 mg as a monotherapy.
-The goal of this program would be to establish clinically meaningful benefit on endpoints for flare parameters and sUA responder rates and changes.
-Studies in this program will be randomized, double-blind studies, with appropriate controls and statistical power.
-A small number of Phase 1 studies, including necessary drug-drug interaction studies, or special population studies, will also be conducted prior to submission of an NDA.
+The goal of this program would be to establish clinically meaningful benefit on endpoints for both flare parameters and sUA responder rates.
+Studies in this program would be randomized, double-blind studies, with appropriate controls and statistical power.
+A small number of Phase 1 studies, including necessary drug-drug interaction studies, or special population studies, would also be conducted prior to submission of an NDA.